ietf-scitt/use-cases/openssf_metrics.md

         - TDX self attest/DICE style layering where we wrap the receipt with the proposed insersion policy
           - https://github.com/TrustedComputingGroup/DICE
           - Something about the decentralized compute and the compute contract sandboxing to enable distributed trust propagation
-            - The AI travel in sandboxes
+            - The AI travel in sandboxes.
+This is how Alice surfs the hypergraph. 🏄‍♀️
               - What's the sandbox?
 The policy here, what's the policy?
 The compute contract defining what the schema?+OPA?+cypher and what are the content addresses of the upstream contracts needed to fulfill the query
               - The goal with the SCITT federation via ActivityPub is that it's a step towards the event stream being all JSONLD.
 Then audit and policy are effectively all done with definitions within DID referenced Verifiable Credentials.
 These encapsulate a receipt for a valid context address of a compute contract.
 That contract fulfils fetching or generating whatever data is needed and executes within a sandboxed environment. https://github.com/transmute-industries/jsonld-to-cypher
                 - This means that we can always do "one hop" analysis from this format set (DID+VC aka LDVC2)